chevah/geck/docs/programming/testing.rst

 to detect and we are left with objects created in setUp but not used in any other test.

+As a code smell, is not of to use setUp and tearDown for classed which have test methods.
+Is OK to use setUp/tearDown for high level test cases which don't have any self test method and are designed to be reused by more than 2 other final test cases.

 In the same time, objects created in setUp will create a stronger dependency between the tests using that object.
 Changing the way an object is created in setUp in order to please a test might